Modesto Man, 46, Killed In Chaotic Ceres Crash

 The pickup didn’t stop, however.
 It continued onto the off-ramp going the wrong way, then started backing off the ramp before coming to a quick stop – then reversing, again, onto the off-ramp.

-Police say the pickup didn’t stop until it crashed into the wall separating the on and off-ramps.MORE NEWS: Parents Stage Statewide Walkout On Monday Over California’s School COVID-19 Vaccine Mandate
+Police say the pickup didn’t stop until it crashed into the wall separating the on and off-ramps.MORE NEWS: Fourth Stimulus Check: Can You Expect Another Relief Payment?

 Investigators are still looking into what caused the crash.
 It’s unclear if drugs or alcohol were factors, Ceres police say.